Information for Vapour Product Retailers

 - Any publicly owned or leased post-secondary buildings that are used for education, research or student services

 - Any municipal or regional district buildings used for athletics, recreation or library services

 - Any building owned or leased by government or crown corporations or agencies

 Signs required for the sale of vapour products

-Under the new legislation, anyone selling vapour products must post two mandated warning signs at your cash till or point of sale:
+Under the Tobacco and Vapour Products Control Regulation, anyone selling vapour products must post two mandated warning signs at your cash till or point of sale:

 1. One sign faces the customers and informs them they must be at least 19 years of age to buy vapour products.